values

 we will not take further action without corroborating firsthand accounts or legal documentation (registry lists [1], restraining orders, court mandates, etc).

-if you are in need of support with communication in the filling out of this form or future conversations as part of ongoing investigation, unabashed is committed to supporting those with varying needs and abilities in this process.
+if you are in need of support with communication in the filling out of the incident report form or future conversations as part of ongoing investigation, unabashed is committed to supporting those with varying needs and abilities in this process.

 if there are accommodations that would be helpful to you during this process, we will endeavor to meet them as long as they do not violate any of our guiding principles, as outlined here.